ESSS/alfasim-sdk/docs/source/03_plugin_structure.rst

 As mentioned in :ref:`quick-start-section`, the |sdk| package has some utilities to help in the process to create a new plugin project and to create a plugin file.

-At any moment, it's possible to invoke the ``help`` command to list all commands available.
+At any moment, it is possible to invoke the ``help`` command to list all commands available.

 .. code-block:: bash